Skip to main content

 Pruning

-Cut spent flower stems to base.
-Allow foliage to yellow naturally before lifting corms (feeds the corm for next year).
-In frost-free areas, leave in ground.
+Cut spent flower stems to the base once all florets have faded.
+Leave the foliage to yellow naturally before lifting corms in colder zones; the yellowing leaves feed the corm for next year's bloom.
+In frost-free climates, corms can be left in the ground year-round.

 Pruning Schedule